Tahiaji/Angular-acl/README.md

 # Angular-acl

-role based access control (based on mikemclin/angular-acl)
+role based access control (based on mikemclin/angular-acl) for personal use